 Recent reports by the Straits Times on child abuse have been on the rise and this is a concern for parents, educators and the society at large.
-Our children deserve childhood that is free from abuse and they have the right to have their physical, emotional, social and intellectual needs met.
+Our children deserve a childhood that is free from abuse and they have the right to have their physical, emotional, social and intellectual needs met.

-Early Childhood Educator, Cecilia Ko shares how we can empower the children and prevent themselves from being abuse.
+Early Childhood Educator, Cecilia Ko shares how we can empower the children and prevent themselves from being abused.

 I. Teach children to recognise appropriate and inappropriate adult’s behavior such as shouting, humiliating, belittling or verbal abuse.

 This strategy helps children to recognise what is appropriate and inappropriate behavior of adults.
 By teaching children to recognise such behaviours, we are protecting children from adults who deflate their self-esteem.
 We should value children and view them as competent and help them devise a plan for improvement such as offering appropriate praise on specific behavior helps them to build self-confidence and encourage them to work towards their goals.

 II.
 Teach children to be assertive